October 16, 2017 • Adoption, Child Custody, Family Law

 - The child has resided with the grandparent or grandparents for at least six months.

-When grandparents request visitation rights in Texas, they should be ready to describe the nature of the relationship with the grandchild, to explain why grandparental visits are in the best interests of the grandchild, and to provide any other testimony or evidence that can help the court make a fair and appropriate decision.
+When grandparents request visitation rights in Texas, they should be ready to describe the nature of the relationship with the grandchild, to explain why grandparental visits are in the best interests of the grandchild and to provide any other testimony or evidence that can help the court make a fair and appropriate decision.

-Court is not the only or even necessarily the best option for grandparents seeking visitation rights.
+The court is not the only or even necessarily the best option for grandparents seeking visitation rights.